nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/BLAST-Command-Line/BLAST4.md

 !!! tip

-	if you try `less mm-first.faa`, exit back to the terminal by pressing the `q` key in your keyboard.
+	if you try `less mm-first.faa`, exit back to the terminal by pressing the ++q++ key in your keyboard.

 ## Step 3: Create blast database